-Not many colleges can say they've canceled classes because 'the British invaded.'
+Not many universities can say they've canceled classes because 'the British invaded.'

 On February 8, 1693, King William III and Queen Mary II of England signed the charter for a "perpetual College of Divinity, Philosophy, Languages, and other good Arts and Sciences" to be founded in the Virginia Colony.
 And William & Mary was born.

-The College has been called “the Alma Mater of a Nation” because of its close ties to America's founding fathers.
-A 17-year-old George Washington received his surveyor's license through the College and would return as its first American chancellor.
+William & Mary has been called the Alma Mater of the Nation because of its close ties to America's founding fathers.
+A 17-year-old George Washington received his surveyor's license through W&M and would return as its first American chancellor.
 Thomas Jefferson received his undergraduate education here, as did presidents John Tyler and James Monroe.

-William & Mary is famous for its firsts: the first U.S. institution with a Royal Charter, the first Greek-letter society (Phi Beta Kappa, founded in 1776), the first student honor code and the first law school in America.
+W&M is famous for its firsts: the first U.S. institution with a Royal Charter, the first Greek-letter society (Phi Beta Kappa, founded in 1776), the first student honor code, the first college to become a university and the first law school in America.

-The College became a state-supported school in 1906 and went coed in 1918.
-In 1928, John D. Rockefeller, Jr. chose the Wren as the first building to be returned to its 18th-century appearance as part of the iconic Colonial Williamsburg restoration.
+William & Mary became a state-supported school in 1906 and went coed in 1918.
+In 1928, John D. Rockefeller, Jr. chose the Wren Building as the first to be returned to its 18th-century appearance as part of the iconic Colonial Williamsburg restoration.